Updated: October 29, 2022

-- The tuition at the partner university is waived for students participating in OSE-Reg and OSE-GE3 (i.e. no tuition is paid to the host university).
+- The tuition at the partner university is waived for students participating in SEA-Reg and SEA-GE3 (i.e. no tuition is paid to the host university), except for Boston University.
 However, students are generally required to pay the regular tuition at ITB (50% of the BPP according to the Rector’s decree in 2021).
 For further information, please consult your Study Program.

 - Participating in the program is by default self-funded.
 This means that students will be responsible for securing their own funding for travel expenses, accommodation, costs of living, and other costs such as visa, books and health-related costs (quarantine, vaccination, etc.).

 - Certain universities provide scholarships, but they are not guaranteed.